ojoven/client-sqldiffgenerator/.sql/README.md

 Worflow
 ----------------
 The intent of MirenDB is to integrate in your workflow in the most stealthy way as possible.
-We've already succeeded on integrating it with GIT, by installing a pre-commit hook.
-The hook for staging - after pushing - hasn't been created yet, nor the importing revisions script.
+We've already succeeded on integrating it with GIT, by installing a pre-commit and a post-merge hook.

+So, once the hooks are installed - automatically if you run the configurator - everytime you run:

+    git commit -m "Whatever"

+MirenDB checks the differences between the already stored revisions and the current DB and it generates a new revision in case they're different.

+At the same time, if you run:

+    git pull --all

+MirenDB imports the revisions into your database, so it updates it in case another developer had updated on his local environment.

 Credits
 ----------------